 The iconic novelist and philosopher Francoise Sagan was a brilliant example of Triple Gemini wit and intellect.
 She was ultra-cool and mercurial.
 And she was born with Mercury Retrograde, yet another example of that placement lending itself to unique word witchery.

-She was a cult playwright-screenplay writer-novelist-philosopher genius who wrote a notorious runaway best selling book at the age of just 18.
-She was several times married, a mother and openly bisexual.
+She was a cult playwright-screenplay writer-novelist-philosopher genius who wrote a notorious runaway best-selling book at just 18.
+She was several times married, a mother, and openly bisexual.
 That was unusual in her era.
 Sagan sped around in sports cars and was an avid user of Space Dust.
 Her affair with the lady editor of French Playboy was just one of several tabloid-catnip relationships.
 Still, she churned out thousands of witty and pertinent words a week.

 Here are some of her thoughts on things: